The Private Competition Enforcement Review: Austria

-Section 37h KartG provides rules on the limitation period for PADCs.
+Section 37h of the KartG provides rules on the limitation period for PADCs.
 PADCs are now time-barred five years after the injured party becomes aware of the damage and the identity of the infringer (the absolute period of limitation is 10 years after the occurrence of harm).
-The statute of limitation for PADC proceedings is suspended during pending proceedings before the cartel court, the European Commission or the NCAs of other EU Member States; investigations by the European Commission or NCAs into possible infringements of antitrust law; and settlement negotiations.
-In the case of proceedings before the cartel court, or proceedings or investigations by the European Commission or NCAs, the suspension of the statute of limitations ends one year after the decision on the proceedings has become legally binding or after the end of the investigation.
-Section 37g(4) KartG allows courts to suspend the proceedings for a maximum period of two years when it is likely that the parties will agree on a settlement.
+The statute of limitation for PADC proceedings is suspended during pending proceedings before the Cartel Court, the European Commission or the NCAs of other EU Member States; investigations by the European Commission or NCAs into possible infringements of antitrust law; and settlement negotiations.
+In the case of proceedings before the Cartel Court, or proceedings or investigations by the European Commission or NCAs, the suspension of the statute of limitations ends one year after the decision on the proceedings has become legally binding or after the end of the investigation.
+Section 37g(4) of the KartG allows courts to suspend the proceedings for a maximum period of two years when it is likely that the parties will agree on a settlement.
 In the case of unsuccessful settlement negotiations, a claim has to be filed within a reasonable period.13

 The application of the specific rules on PADCs in the KartG requires a domestic effect in Austria (effects doctrine).14 If no such domestic effect can be established, a claimant may only base its PADC on general tort law rules.

 As regards jurisdiction, a PADC can, inter alia, be brought before Austrian courts against:

 - a defendant domiciled outside Austria, if the harmful event caused by an antitrust infringement occurred or is expected to occur in Austria;15

 - a defendant that is domiciled in Austria (with the potential to include the other cartel members as additional defendants in the same lawsuit);16 or

 - a defendant that is not domiciled in one of the Member States of the European Economic Area if it holds assets in Austria.17